akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 }
 ```

-The test is easier by using the utilities described in [Akka-Testkit](xref:testing-actor-systems).
+We'll use the utilities in [Akka-Testkit](xref:testing-actor-systems) to help us describe and test the expected behavior.

-Let us create actors:
+First, we'll create actors:

 ```csharp
 var supervisor = system.ActorOf<Supervisor>("supervisor");